 View from the south.
-Ranging rod stands by the eastern alignment stone and the cairn with large cist is visible beyond.
-Deep peat deposits in the vicinity have probably overwhelmed other stones (Scale 1m).
+Ranging rod stands by a stone denoting the eastern edge of the platform The cairn with large cist are visible beyond (Scale 1m).

 |England Devon Dartmoor SX 7040 8115 Lat 50.61560244 Long -3.833215765|

 Google Map showing the location of Grimslake Cist

 Plan of Grimslake Cist and platform with stones.
 Stones shown red are asociated with the platform that extends south from the cairn (Source: Butler, J., 1991, 147 and survey by Sandy Gerrard and Janet Daynes at 1:100).

 |No. of stones: 8||Size of stones: Small and medium|

 |Public Access: Yes|

 Category: Not.
 This site was originally identified as a possible stone row including the two stones identified by Jeremy Butler.
 A fresh survey of the site presented on the Facebook Page Dartmoor Stone Rows and Ting showed more stones than depicted by Butler.
 A second visit to the site confirmed the presence of the additional stones and further earthworks that had not been spotted previously.
 The low platform leading from the cairn coincides with the stones and it would appear that they are associated with that rather being a stone row.
 The origin of the platform is far from clear.
 It may be an original feature or perhaps a spoil dump, though the presence of a hollow within it complete with associated dump suggests that it is more likely to be of prehistoric date.